-- a) The company has a present obligation as a result of past events - b) a probable outflow of resources is expected to settle the obligation and - c) the amount of obligation can be reliably estimated i) Present obligation arising from past events, when it is not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount of the obligation cannot be made ii) Possible obligation arising from past events which will be confirmed only by future events not wholly within the control of the Company, Contingent assets are neither recognised nor disclosed in the financial statements.
+- a) The company has a present obligation as a result of past events - b) a probable outflow of resources is expected to settle the obligation and - c) the amount of obligation can be reliably estimated i) Present obligation arising from past events, when it is not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount of the obligation cannot be made s.
+INSURANCE CLAIMS

 Provisions are determined based on best estimate required to settle the obligation at the balance sheet date.
 These are reviewed at each Balance Sheet date and adjusted to reflect the current best estimates.
-Contingent liabilities are disclosed in the notes for s.
-INSURANCE CLAIMS t.
-SERVICE TAX INPUT CREDIT u.
-OPERATING CYCLE
+Contingent liabilities are disclosed in the notes for t.
+SERVICE TAX INPUT CREDIT